-Tab 4: NCOER/Developmental Counseling Example Integration & Reception Counseling
+Tab 4: NCOER/Developmental Counseling Example Integration & Reception Counseling apply to this system.

-DEVELOPMENTAL COUNSELING FORM

-For use of this form, see ATP 8-22.1; the proponent agency is TRADOC.

-DATA REQUIRED BY THE PRIVACY ACT OF 1974

-AUTHORITY: PRINCIPAL PURPOSE: 5 USC 301, Departmental Regulations; 10 USC 3013, Secretary of the Army.

-DOLUME HOLE

-To assist leaders in conducting and recording counseling data pertaining to subordinates.
+DEVELOPMENTAL COUNSELING FORM For use of this form, see ATP 6-22.1; the proponent agency is TRADOC.
+DATA REQUIRED BY THE PRIVACY ACT OF 1974 AUTHORITY: 5 USC 301, Departmental Regulations; 10 USC 3013, Secretary of the Army PRINCIPAL PURPOSE: To assist leaders in conducting and recording counseling data pertaining to subordinates.

-ROUTINE USES:

-The DoD Blanket Routine Uses set forth at the beginning of the Army's compilation of systems or records notices also apply to this system.
+ROUTINE USES: The DoD Blanket Routine Uses set forth at the beginning of the Army's compilation of systems or records notices also

-DISCLOSURE:

-Disclosure is voluntary.
+DISCLOSURE: Disclosure is voluntary